premraghvani/airline-video-streaming/API-REFERENCE.md

 > This API is restricted to those with a valid admin token.
 Please also note that calling this API is often a pre-requesite to the new multimedia (unless you're editing a movie's video or thumbnail, in which case the edit API is the pre-requestie.)
 Please also note that if you do make a new movie by metadata, but do not upload a thumbnail / video by /film/individual/new/multimedia POST, then on the next startup of the server, the metadata will be deleted.

-This is the way to approve and/or delete review(s) about a movie.
-You must do at least one of approvals or deletions, but can do both in the same transaction.
+This is the first steo in the way to make a new movie.

 ```js
 // request